“On the path to defining your own version of success, what you stop doing is just as important as the things you start doing.” -Danielle Laporte

 Let me introduce you to the Stop Doing List concept.

-Last week my friend Ana Flores shared a blog post on Facebook that she wrote a long time ago on this topic.
-Before I talk about it, let me say that Ana is one of the most awesome and productive people I know.
-She’s a wonderful mother, an uber successful business woman, and was just listed by One.org as one of 10 change makers in social media you should follow alongside Chelsea Clinton, Maria Shriver, and Lauren Bush Lauren.
-On top of this she also finds the time to write inspiring blog posts about her own journey of growth in her blog, Madre Vida, and that is where she wrote about her “personal stop doing list”.
+I wrote about this one year ago, but today I felt like bringing this idea back to life and refreshing my list.
+I got the concept from my friend Ana Flores.
+Before I talk about it, let me say that Ana is one of the most inspiring and productive people I know.
+She’s a wonderful mother, an uber successful business woman, and was listed by One.org as one of 10 change makers in social media you should follow alongside Chelsea Clinton, Maria Shriver, and Lauren Bush Lauren.
+On top of this she also finds the time to write inspiring blog posts about her own journey of growth, give interviews, and be a great friend who always gives thoughtful replies to your emails.
 So if Ana is making a “stop doing list”, I for sure want to be making one too.

 The instructions to make your own stop doing list are simple.
 All you have to do is think of those things you do on a regular basis that don’t spark up your inner fire, and promptly get rid of them to make more space for things that actually matter.